ShinyTrinkets/twofold.ts/docs/readme.md

 - prop4=\`value & space\` -- surrounded by backticks
 - prop5={'value & space'} -- wrapped in JSX curly braces

+## Tag values

-The value can be a text, a number, true/ false, null, or a JavaScript object.
+The props/ args value can be text, a number, true/ false, null, undefined, or a JavaScript list/ object.

 Examples: